CurveDocs/curve-docs/docs/curve_dao/VotingEscrow.md

 ### `commit_transfer_ownership`
 !!! description "`vecrv.commit_transfer_ownership(addr: address):`"

-    Function to transfer the ownership of the contract.
+    Function to commit the ownership of the contract to `addr`.

     | Input      | Type   | Description |
     | ----------- | -------| ----|